Ankhi12/ReactExercises/README.md

         Points to note

           a.
 There should be only one function component that will deal with state management.
           b.
-You can pass a state as a prop to the function component maintaining states.
+You can pass a state as a prop to the dependent function component.
           c.
-You can call another function component from a function component inside the JSX section of the later.
+You can call the dependent function component from the main function component inside the JSX section of the later.
           d.
-You can then modify the JSX of the called component as per your requirement.
+You can then modify the JSX of the dependent function component as per your requirement.

         Caution

-          I found out that maintain several states across different function component causes React to re render multiple times and React going into an infinite loop.
+          I found out that maintain several states across different function component causes React to re-render multiple times causing infinite loop.

     check out an example here.